vsaulue/Gustave/docs/tutorials/01-getting-started/index.md

-# Tutorial 01: Getting started
+# 1. Getting started

 If not done yet, please read the [install guide](../../install.md) to download Gustave and link it to your project.

 Gustave is a customisable library.
 Most of its classes takes a *library configuration* template parameter that enables using others:

-* 3d math implementations (ex: 3d vectors)
+- 3d math implementations (ex: 3d vectors)
-* units/dimensional analysis libraries (ex: using imperial units, or just not using any dimensional analysis)
+- units/dimensional analysis libraries (ex: using imperial units, or just not using any dimensional analysis)
-* floating-point precision (float or double)
+- floating-point precision (float or double)

 The Gustave's core library with a configuration is called a **distribution**.
 You can eventually make your own, but to get started, you can use one of the 2 standard distribution.

 ## Distribution: StdStrictUnit vs StdUnitless

 Both these distributions just require a C++20 standard library to work.
 The difference is the unit/dimensional-analysis used:

-* `StdUnitless` doesn't do any dimensional analysis.
+- `StdUnitless` doesn't do any dimensional analysis.
-* `StdStrictUnit` enforces dimensional analysis: any invalid operation (ex: assigning a velocity to a force), will produce an atrocious compile-time errors that will rival the average Boost library.
+- `StdStrictUnit` enforces dimensional analysis: any invalid operation (ex: assigning a velocity to a force), will produce atrocious compile-time errors that will rival the average Boost library.
 This is extremely valuable for Gustave's internal tests, but probably not worth the trouble for you.

 **Conclusion:** for your sanity, use `StdUnitless`.